Oreland station

 Oreland station is a railroad station along the SEPTA Lansdale/Doylestown Line near Philadelphia, Pennsylvania, USA.
 The station, located at the intersection of Bridge Street and Bruce Road, includes a 99-space parking lot.
 In FY 2013, Oreland station had a weekday average of 276 boardings and 256 alightings.

 The current station was built by the Reading Railroad (RDG) in 1931, as a replacement for a station built in 1890.

-The RDG's former Plymouth Branch to Conshohocken begins behind the station via a wye track.
-Aside from a few hundred feet of track, the line to Conshohocken was abandoned by the RDG and Conrail in segments from the 1970s through the 1990s.
-The existing trackage was previously served by the Tank Car Corporation of America to store and rehabilitate railroad tank cars at their Oreland Mill Road property.
-Tank cars were buried underground to hold chemical waste from the fabrication, cleaning and painting of the working cars.
-The former site is currently undergoing a cleanup process being monitored by the U.S. Environmental Protection Agency (EPA).

 Station layout

 Oreland has two low-level side platforms.